 Origin of forty winks

-Examples from the Web for forty winks
+Cultural definitions for forty winks

 A nap; a short sleep: “If you're feeling drowsy, take forty winks; I'll wake you when our guests arrive.”

 Other Idioms and Phrases with forty winks

 A brief nap, as in There's just time for forty winks before we have to leave.
 This expression supposedly was first recorded in 1828 and relies on wink in the sense of “sleep,” a usage dating from the 14th century.